Zuni Maud: Yiddish press and theatre

-A versatile artist he illustrated many books, mainly children's, worked as a set designer for the Yiddish theatre and was a noted calligrapher.
-He is now recognized, also, as a sculptor, book designer, poster artist and a writer of parodies and short stories.
+He illustrated numerous books, primarily for children, and worked as a set designer for Yiddish theatre.
+He was also active as a calligrapher.
+He is additionally recognized for his work as a sculptor, book designer, poster artist, and as a writer of parodies and short stories.

 Retrospective

 In 2015 the theatre collective Great Small Works performed Muttergang and Other Cheerful Downfalls, a bilingual Yiddish-English revisiting of Maud and Cutler's artistic works, re-working original scripts and using puppets and actors.
 Their work has recently been considered to be a model for changing power relationships.

 Later life and death

 Upon returning from the 1933 European tour Maud and Cutler had a "tragic" split up, for unknown reasons.
 Maud, described as having "a certain melancholy," largely disappeared from the theatre world.
 After a failed one man art show, he devoted his time to painting for himself at the family bungalow colony in the Catskills.
 He was pro-communist.
 During his tours of the Soviet Union, he met and befriended many Jewish writers.
 In 1956 he was informed that Stalin had executed many of his friends.
 He died that night of a heart attack.
 "Since then he has disappeared into the nether world of Yiddish history."